 Today, ICV connects change makers with investors who by virtue and wealth advance corporate responsibility, capitalize businesses at significant levels, and influence systemic change.
 We are mobilizing trillions of dollars to find solutions to the world’s greatest challenges.

 Working exclusively with companies that advance the Sustainable Development Goals (SDGs), as a proud member of the United Nations Global Compact, and as a partner to USAID, ICV is bridging the gap between political and financial worlds to drive development.

-During the 72nd session of the United Nations General Assembly, we hosted ICV Investing in the Global Goals, a historic five-part event, where we convened Family Offices, Fund Investors, Heads of State and Government, Foreign Ministers and CEOs of the Private Sector for one urgent purpose: to realize the $12 trillion opportunity that is the 2030 Agenda for Sustainable Development.
+During the 72nd session of the United Nations General Assembly (UNGA), we hosted ICV Investing in the Global Goals, a historic five-part event, where we convened Family Offices, Fund Investors, Heads of State and Government, Foreign Ministers and CEOs of the Private Sector for one urgent purpose: to realize the $12 trillion opportunity that is the 2030 Agenda for Sustainable Development.